Charystag/container_images/docs/README.md

 the files in this repository (except for the scripts) are valid `Dockerfile`s

+## Production images

+These are lightweight container images, without all the fuss of the development images but with only the dependencies needed for my scripts to work

 ## How to run the images

 You can build the images by running (I'll be using docker for common understanding, however it works the exact same with podman):

+> :rotating_light: Make sure to run all the docker
+> commands from the root of the repository.
+They
+> may use other folders (thus disallowing them to
+> work if those are not found)

 ```bash
 docker build -t [your_image_name] -f path_to_dockerfile .